heisanengineer/heisanengineer/README.md

 I am a young senior passionate about software and technology and also desire to work for a large firm.

  I got my high school education at the Department of Information Technologies and Web Programming from Technical and Industrial Vocational High School with an 81 GPA.
 After that, as an honors student, I graduated from the Karabuk University Computer Programming associate degree with a 3.09 GPA.
 I graduated from Cankaya University Computer Engineering with a bachelor’s degree.
 Besides, I graduated from Anadolu University Faculty of Open Education bachelor’s degree in management information systems.
 I am currently developing myself in Web Development such as C#, Javascript / Typescript, HTML / CSS, Angular, Bootstrap / PrimeEngine, PostgreSQL / MySQL / SQL...

- I have always had a passion for the software sector, so I am ready for the opportunities you can offer me.
-You can contact me for any position.
+ I am passionate about the software sector and interested in any position you have available.
+Please feel free to contact me.

-My background includes: Java, Android, C, C++, Python, C#, MySQL / SQL, JSON, Angular, TypeScript, .NET Framework, HTML5/CSS3, Bootstrap, Wordpress, Adobe Photoshop / Illustrator, Microsoft Office, Graphic Design, UI/UX Design
+My skills include Java, Android, C, C++, Python, C#, MySQL, SQL, JSON, Angular, TypeScript, .NET Framework, HTML5/CSS3, Bootstrap, WordPress, Adobe Photoshop/Illustrator, Microsoft Office, Graphic Design, UI/UX Design.

 -------------